rglaue/borgbackup_archive_purge/README.md

 Of course `borg-purge-archives` is not as advanced as `borg prune`.
 The purge process currently only evaluates to the day (not hour, minute, second), and currently only recognizes timestamps of YYYY-MM-DD.

+##### Borg Backup wishlist

+Life would be easier, and this `borg-purge-archives` is designed to support them when they eventually happen, when wishes are fulfilled.
+In addition to the caveats above, here is the author's wishlist for Borg Backup.

+1. Support for the import-tar feature.
+[Issue #2233](https://github.com/borgbackup/borg/issues/2233) This feature will allow a borg repository to be copied.
+But more precisely to only copy the archives wanted.
+So with this feature, one can init a new borg repository, and import Borg Backup archives from one repository into the new repository within a certain time range.

 ##### Motivation